jfinkels/flask-restless/docs/customizing.rst

 Collection name
 ~~~~~~~~~~~~~~~

-By default, the name of the collection that appears in the URLs of the API
+By default, the name of the collection that appears in the URLs of the API will
-will be the name of the table that backs your model.
-If your model is a
+be the name of the table that backs your model.
+If your model is a SQLAlchemy
-SQLAlchemy model, this will be the value of its ``__tablename__`` attribute.
-If
+model, this will be the value of its ``__table__.name`` attribute.
+If your
-your model is a Flask-SQLAlchemy model, this will be the lowercase name of the
+model is a Flask-SQLAlchemy model, this will be the lowercase name of the model
-model with camel case changed to all-lowercase with underscore separators.
+with camel case changed to all-lowercase with underscore separators.
 For
 example, a class named ``MyModel`` implies a collection name of
 ``'my_model'``.
 Furthermore, the URL at which this collection is accessible by
 default is ``/api/my_model``.